TheDeanLab/COMPASS/_sources/imaging/imaging.rst.txt

     :align: center
     :alt: Correction collar effects

+    **Figure 3:** Effects of adjusting the correction collar when imaging fluorescent beads

 As a quick example of what an image of a z-projection could look like before and after trying to correct for spherical aberration is shown below.
 Here, one can see in the top panel that the bead features are essentially smoothed out and fuzzy due to